ef1500/Elastichunt/README.md

 ## Getting Started
+### Installation
 To get started, clone this repository and run `python3 -m pip install -r requirements.txt` to install the necessary requirements.

 Once that finishes, run `python3 elastichunt.py -h` to view the avaliable options.
 You should be greeted with a wall of options.
 You do not need to use all of these options.
 Depending on the use case, a different combination of arguments will be used.

+## Basic Usage
+Once you have installed Elastichunt, you can start using it right away.
+The following are a few basic examples of ElasticHunt's usage.

 ### Searching the internet for databases

-To search databases, you can use this:
+To search databases, you can use the following command:

 `python3 elastichunt.py 192.168.0.0/16 9200 --elastictimeout 16 --scannertimeout 16`

 This will scan for any elasticdatabases in the given IP address or IP range. `--elastictimeout` is the timeout for the elastic API, and `--scannertimeout` is the timeout for the scanner.
 I've found that anything above 10 seems to work best.
+Play around and experiment to find what timeout best suits your circumstance.

+**NOTE: THE PROGRESS BAR WILL NOT START RIGHT AWAY**

 ### Downloading databases

-To Download a database index, you can use this:
+To Download a database index, you can use the following command:

 `python3 elastichunt.py 192.168.1.1 9200 --elastictimeout 16 --index user_index --single`

 This will download the `user_index` index, and will download it to the current path.
 Using the `--single` argument tells elastichunt that we want to download a single index.
 Elastichunt will automatically resolve the fieldnames on its own, but if you would like to specify your own, you can use the `-fn` argument once for each fieldname you would like to download. (e.g. `-fn username -fn display_name -fn email`)

 To download indices automatically, you can use the `--download` argument like so:
 `python3 elastichunt.py 192.168.0.0 --elastictimeout 16 --scannertimeout 16 --download`
 - NOTE: I reccomend using filters when downloading indices automatically.
+Some servers have thousands of logs, and if your filters aren't on, you may end up downloading over a terabyte of redundant information!

 ### Using filters